Opentrons/opentrons/api/docs/v2/new_modules.rst

 Hardware Modules
 ################

 Hardware modules are powered and unpowered deck-mounted peripherals.
 The Flex and OT-2 know about and control powered modules when they're attached via a USB connection.
-By contrast, the robots do not know about unpowered modules until you create a protocol and upload it to the Opentrons App.
+The robots do not know about unpowered modules until you use one in a protocol and upload that protocol to the Opentrons App.

-Opentrons powered modules include our :ref:`Temperature Module <temperature-module>`, :ref:`Magnetic Module <magnetic-module>`, :ref:`Thermocycler Module <thermocycler-module>`, and :ref:`Heater-Shaker Module <heater-shaker-module>`.
+Opentrons powered modules include the :ref:`Temperature Module <temperature-module>`, :ref:`Magnetic Module <magnetic-module>`, :ref:`Thermocycler Module <thermocycler-module>`, and :ref:`Heater-Shaker Module <heater-shaker-module>`.
 Our 96-well :ref:`Magnetic Block <magnetic-block>` is unpowered and recommended for use with the Flex only.
 These modules are useful because they help extend the capabilities of your Flex or OT-2.

 ************
 Module Setup